sodonnell/shrug/README.md

                       /____/
 ```

-The shrug command is a simple unix command that can be used for appending a shrug ascii emoji to the output of text.
+The shrug command is a simple Unix command that can be used for appending a silly "shrug" (¯\\_(ツ)\_/¯) ascii-emoji to the output of your "echo" text.

 ### Example: